avocade/nested_accessors/README.md

 This gives:

-    object.street  # these two are nested inside the "address" hash object.city
+    object.address_street  # these two are nested inside the "address" hash object.address_city

 To just specify just one accessor, eg `address[street]`, we can simplify: